Top Online Family Nurse Practitioner Programs

-According to the American Association of Nurse Practitioners (AANP 2021), the largest clinical focus area for nurse practitioners is family practice, at 69.7 percent.
-This means that out of the 325,000 licensed nurse practitioners in the United States, two out of three nurse practitioners will study to become family nurse practitioners (FNPs).
+According to the American Association of Nurse Practitioners (AANP 2021), the largest clinical focus area for nurse practitioners is family practice, at 65.3 percent.
+This means that about two out of three licensed nurse practitioners will study to become family nurse practitioners (FNPs).

-These statistics predict good news in the wake of a shortage of primary care doctors, estimated to hit 139,000 by 2032 (AAMC 2021).
+These statistics predict good news in the wake of a shortage of primary care doctors, estimated to hit 46,900 to 121,900 by 2032 (AAMC 2023).
 Nurse practitioners (NPs) are helping to bridge that gap.
-In fact, the number of NPs is expected to grow a staggering 46 percent between 2021 and 2031 compared to the average for all occupations, with an additional 112,700 nurse practitioner jobs being created between 2021 and 2031 (BLS 2021).

 Family NPs must earn a graduate degree in nursing, such as a master of science in nursing (MSN) or doctor of nursing practice (DNP), with a family nurse practitioner specialization.
 MSN-prepared registered nurses (RNs) may alternatively pursue a post-master’s FNP certificate.

 Earning an FNP degree empowers nurses to expand their scope of practice to help more patients and ready themselves to pursue advanced degrees such as a doctor of nursing practice (DNP).
-Between 2018 and 2019, the estimated number of licensed nurse practitioners grew by 8 percent, reflecting a trend predicted to continue in the coming years (AANP 2019).
+The majority of US states grant full practice authority to nurse practitioners, meaning NPs can evaluate, diagnose, and prescribe medications without being supervised by another health provider (AANP 2025).

 Aspiring FNPs may choose from a large variety of online master’s, post-master’s certificate, and doctoral-level programs.
 In fact, there are more online FNP programs than there are any other types of NP programs, which stands to reason, given that FNPs represent two-thirds of all practicing NPs.